- 15 Jul 2024

 Tag configuration

-In order to configure a tag as a Derived Tag, the source must be set to DerivedTags.
-Users will first need to create a tag, enable it, and then select the module instance as the source, as shown in the below screenshot:
+To configure a tag as a Derived Tag, you must set the source to DerivedTags.
+First, create the tag and enable the source.
+Then, select the module type and choose the module instance as the source, as illustrated in the screenshot below:

 After setting the source to DerivedTags, the following options will appear: